shdrn2402/Eight-week-SQL-challenge/Case Study #3-Foodie-Fi/README.md

   FROM
     subscriptions
   WHERE
+    EXTRACT(year FROM start_date) = 2020
-    plan_id = 0 -- id 0 represents trial plan and means a new customer
+      AND plan_id = 0 -- id 0 represents trial plan and means a new customer
   GROUP BY start_year, start_month
 )
 SELECT